Discovery to Cure Internship Program

 The Discovery to Cure Internship Program was established in 2003 by Dr. Gil Mor, Professor of Obstetrics, Gynecology & Reproductive Sciences, with the goal of exposing students from local schools to Yale's biomedical laboratories to open their minds to pursue career opportunities in science and medicine.
 The initial program enrolled four students from two local high schools with the participation of two laboratories at the Department of Obstetrics Gynecology and Reproductive Sciences.

 Since then, the program has grown to include over 35 schools from throughout the country as well as internationally.
 The program now includes undergraduates and teachers.
 The program is highly competitive (less than 12% acceptance) and since its inception, a total of over 260 high school students, undergraduates, and high school teachers have successfully completed the Program.
 Several interns have presented their research work at science fairs, including the Connecticut Junior Science and Humanities Symposium at UCONN, the National JSHS, Pfizer Life Science Award, Connecticut State Science Fair, International Science, and Engineering Fair and the Siemens Westinghouse Science and Technology Competition, achieving semifinalist, finalist and first place status.
 Approximately 20% of the students have published their findings in peer-reviewed scientific journals.

-Due to financial constraints we will not be offering the Discovery to Cure High School Teacher Internship Program for the 2018 academic year.
-Please check back in December 2018 as we are hoping to be able to offer the program for the 2019 calendar year.
+Due to financial constraints, we will not be offering the Discovery to Cure High School Teacher Internship Program for the 2019 academic year.